SaaS Magic Number Calculator — Sales Efficiency Score

 Frequently Asked Questions

-What is the SaaS Magic Number formula?
+What is the SaaS magic number?

-What is a good Bessemer Magic Number threshold?
+What is a good magic number?

 What is a good Burn Multiple for a Series A SaaS?

-Sacks benchmarks: < 1.0 = amazing, 1.0–1.5 = great, 1.5–2.0 = OK, 2.0–3.0 = suspect, > 3.0 = bad.
-Series B investors typically want Burn Multiple < 1.5.
-The median Series A SaaS company runs 1.8–2.5.
+For Series A SaaS, David Sacks's Burn Multiple benchmarks are: < 1.0 = AMAZING (spending less than $1 to generate $1 of new ARR), 1.0–1.5 = GREAT, 1.5–2.0 = OK, 2.0–3.0 = SUSPECT, > 3.0 = BAD.
+Series B investors increasingly want Burn Multiple < 1.5 as a sign of capital efficiency.
+The median Series A SaaS company has a Burn Multiple around 1.8–2.5.
+Top-quartile companies achieve 1.0–1.5.

 How does sales efficiency vary by funding stage?

-How do you calculate quarterly sales efficiency ratio?
+How do you calculate the quarterly sales efficiency ratio and net new ARR per S&M dollar?

 Related Tools